The Exterior of the Main Building (Declared Monument)

 General Enquiry: (852) 3917 2882

 Fung Ping-shan, a renowned Hong Kong entrepreneur and co-founder of The Bank of East Asia, Limited, was an enthusiastic supporter of Chinese education.
 In 1924, he began making generous donations to The University of Hong Kong (HKU).
-In 1929, he donated 100,000 Hong Kong dollars to HKU for the establishment of a Chinese library.
+In 1929, he offered to donate 100,000 Hong Kong dollars to HKU for the establishment of a Chinese library.
 He subsequently increased his donation to finance the purchase of stationery, electric lights and fans, furniture, bookshelves, and more.
 Construction of the library began in 1931.
 It was named Fung Ping Shan Library in honour of his generous donation.
 The library was officially opened to the public in January 1934.

 Fung Ping-shan passed away in 1931 before the completion of the Chinese library built with his donation.
 At the inauguration of the library, his son Fung Ping-wah, spoke of his father’s expectations for the library: “My late father sponsored the establishment of this library to serve two purposes.
 He hoped The University of Hong Kong would develop into an important centre in South China for collecting and preserving Chinese classic ancient books and that local Chinese would be encouraged to study the language, history and customs of our motherland.
 My father was confident that The University of Hong Kong would develop into an academic hub in South China, and he firmly believed that this Chinese library would fill an important gap in Hong Kong’s education system, facilitating the exchange amongst Eastern and Western cultural systems.”